 In the early 1900s, genetics was in its infancy.
 Because the field was so new, geneticists often abandoned half-baked research goals to pursue popular new ones.
 It was a time of big ideas and frequent failure.
 But for a young Milislav Demerec, there was a better path towards scientific success.
 He was determined to use the best materials possible to efficiently reach his goal.

 That goal was characteristically unflashy.
 He aimed to map the portions of a genome that are prone to mutation.
-After studying genetic variation in maize (corn) at Cornell University, Demerec joined the Carnegie Institution of Washington’s Station for Experimental Evolution in 1924.
+After studying genetic variation in maize (corn) at Cornell University, Demerec joined the Carnegie Institution of Washington’s Department of Genetics1 in 1924.
 Housed on the Cold Spring Harbor campus on Long Island, New York, it was an idyllic location for Demerec to turn his attention to the Larkspur flower (Delphinium).
 Despite having trained under the early maize geneticist Rollins Emerson, young Demerec suspected that Delphinium was going to be a better subject for studying mutations.
 Shortly after coming to Cold Spring Harbor, the budding geneticist had already identified six unstable portions of the flower’s genome.

-For many burgeoning scientists, it would be there that they committed to studying the new and exciting subject of their choice, but for Demerec it was merely another stepping stone.
+Many burgeoning scientists might have stopped here and committed to studying the new, exciting subject of their choice.
+But for Demerec, this was an inflection point.
 Delphinium was slow-breeding, so in the interest of time efficiency, he stepped away from studying plants entirely.
-He needed an organism with short but highly prolific lives.
+He needed an organism with a short but highly prolific life.2

 Enter, Drosophila virilis.
 This is a type of fruit fly that can be found worldwide, lives for only a couple of months, and is a strong reproducer.
 Adult female Drosophila lay hundreds of eggs in a single clutch, making them the ideal material from which to tease out the secrets of mutation.
 By the end of the 1920s, other geneticists realized just how optimal fruit flies were for studying genes.
 Drosophila dominated the world of genetics.
 As a pioneer, Demerec was at the center of it.
 He published more than a dozen papers about fruit fly mutations within the following decade and organized experts from other corners of the U.S. to compile a Drosophila Information Service newsletter offering guidelines for studying fruit flies.
 In this way, Demerec became a leading voice for countless fledgling geneticists.